Prayer and Spirituality

 Retreats and Quiet Days:

 There are a number of retreat and quiet day opportunities taking place both locally within the Diocese, and throughout Scotland.
-Information about these events are available on the website, or from Sister Dorothy.
+Information about these events are available on the website.

 A list of venues for individual and group quiet days and retreats can also be found.